indrayam/nerd-notes/operating-system/install-ubuntu-24.md

 sudo apt upgrade
 # Install upgrades that might have been held back
 sudo unattended-upgrades
-# This is a command to check if which softwares that are ready for an upgrade
+# This is a command to check which softwares that are ready for an upgrade
 # sudo apt list --upgradable
 # libyaml-dev and libffi-dev were installed for compiling Ruby
-sudo apt install build-essential autoconf libcurl4-gnutls-dev libexpat1-dev gettext zlib1g-dev libssl-dev zsh  libevent-dev libncurses5-dev zip pkg-config libpcre3 libpcre3-dev liblzma-dev clang-format libgit2-1.7 libhttp-parser2.9 libssh2-1t64 libyaml-dev libffi-dev -y
+sudo apt install build-essential autoconf libcurl4-gnutls-dev libexpat1-dev gettext zlib1g-dev libssl-dev zsh  libevent-dev libncurses-dev zip pkg-config libpcre3 libpcre3-dev liblzma-dev clang-format libgit2-1.7 libhttp-parser2.9 libssh2-1t64 libyaml-dev libffi-dev -y
 ```
 ### Add a user